-Jeff Tweedy was always the junior partner in the pioneering alt-country band Uncle Tupelo, and when the group split into two factions, all indications were that Jay Farrar’s Son Volt would be the more consequential band.
-But after 1995’s A.M., multi-instrumentalist Jay Bennett joined Wilco, and the band’s ambition and range expanded dramatically on the 1996 double album Being There.
-From that early peak the band went from strength to strength, with the ornate pop of Summerteeth and the Mermaid Avenue collaborations with Billy Bragg, putting music to unrecorded Woody Guthrie lyrics.
+Jeff Tweedy was always the junior partner in the pioneering alt-country band Uncle Tupelo.
+When the group split into two factions, all indications were that Jay Farrar’s Son Volt would be the more consequential band.
+But after 1995’s A.M., multi-instrumentalist Jay Bennett joined Wilco.
+Accordingly, their ambition and range expanded dramatically on the 1996 double album Being There.
+From that early peak, Wilco went from strength to strength, with the ornate pop of Summerteeth and the Mermaid Avenue collaborations with Billy Bragg, putting music to unrecorded Woody Guthrie lyrics.

 Wilco Album Reviews

 A.M. | Being There | Mermaid Avenue (with Billy Bragg) | Summerteeth | Mermaid Avenue Vol. II (with Billy Bragg) | Yankee Hotel Foxtrot | A Ghost Is Born | Kicking Television: Live In Chicago | Sky Blue Sky | Wilco: The Album | The Whole Love | Star Wars | Schmilco

 After Uncle Tupelo split up, Jeff Tweedy formed Wilco, recruiting his former bandmates, with the notable exception of leader Jay Farrar.
 Given the remarkable albums that followed it, A.M. is an inauspicious beginning; it’s nominally country rock, and the textural flavour comes from pedal steel and fiddle.
 It’s lighter in tone than Uncle Tupelo, sometimes veering into power pop, or sounding like The Replacements.